 Apart from destroying your carpets and upholstery, mould also bring on allergies.
 If a person is both allergic to mould and has asthma, the presence of mould can trigger asthma attacks.
 Professional carpet and upholstery technicians will assess and treat mould where possible.

-Professional carpet technicians have access to a range of products and tools that carrying out deep cleans in heavy foot traffic areas, pushing steam/hot water into fibres and extracting dirty water.
-This means we can get deep into the carpet fibres to uplift heavy embedded dirt in well worn areas.
+Professional carpet technicians have access to a range of products and tools that carrying out deep cleans in heavy foot traffic areas, pushing steam/hot water into fibers and extracting dirty water.
+This means we can get deep into the carpet fibers to uplift heavy embedded dirt in well worn areas.

 You’ll be surprised by how much better the room will look (and smell!) once your carpet or furniture has undergone a professional clean – you may even notice you don’t have as many allergies!
 Proactivity and regularity are the two key aspects here.
 To get the benefits, carpets and upholstery need to be cleaned regularly.